EmptyTenementColl/EmptyTenementColl/README.md

 please don't follow if you haven't talked to us before! /nm

-we'd recommend you reading the [gallery](https://emptytenement-responds.straw.page/)
+we'd recommend you reading the [gallery](https://emptytenement-responds.straw.page/) before sending anything on straw!

 or go ask something on neospring idk!